QPL2025/qpl-jekyll/index.md

 All deadlines are stated with respect to the [Anywhere on Earth (AoE) time zone](https://www.timeanddate.com/time/zones/aoe).

-Registration is still not open, but we hope that it will be available soon.

 ### Submissions

 Prospective speakers are invited to submit one (or more) of the following: